OpenCode Plugin for MorphLLM

 }

-OpenCode handles the npm installation automatically.
+OpenCode handles npm installation.